TyrealGray/Canvest/README.md

 Using browser to render and execute your component's unit test logic directly, outputting image snapshot to compare in pixel-level

-Support Typescript and zero config needed in most cases for JavaScript project, using API like `it` and `describe` with a few unique API for canvas snapshot
+Support TypeScript and zero config needed in most cases for JavaScript project, using API like `it` and `describe` with a few unique API for canvas snapshot

 ## Install
 Run npm cmd to install on your project